FreeClimbAPI/java-sdk/docs/DefaultApi.md

     DefaultApi apiInstance = new DefaultApi(defaultClient);

     String phoneNumberId = "phoneNumberId_example"; // String | String that uniquely identifies this phone number resource.

-    IncomingNumberRequest incomingNumberRequest = new IncomingNumberRequest(); // IncomingNumberRequest | Incoming Number details to update
+    IncomingNumberRequest incomingNumberRequest = new IncomingNumberRequest(applicationId={ ID of the Application that should handle calls to this number. }, alias={ Description for this phone number. }, campaignId={ The campaign ID generated by the campaign registry }); // IncomingNumberRequest | Incoming Number details to update try {

-    try {
       IncomingNumberResult result = apiInstance.updateAnIncomingNumber(phoneNumberId, incomingNumberRequest);
       System.out.println(result);